hknokh/SFTasker-Salesforce-DX-Project-Management-Tool/README.md

 </Profile>
 ```

-As you can see, only the `objectPermissions` section for `Account` exists, but the `fieldPermissions` and `userPermissions` sections **are missing** after the retrieval, even though they weren't part of the operation.
+As you can see, only the `objectPermissions` section for `Account` exists, but the `fieldPermissions` section **is missing** after the retrieval, even though they weren't part of the operation.

 #### How `merge-meta` Solves This